RashaHussein/html5-hello-world/README.md

 #Intro Project for Udacity Nanodegree

-The goal of this project is creating and editing simple HTML and CSS files and get familiar with project submission and reviewing feedback we receive from the evaluator.
+The goal of this project is replicating a pdf design mockup provided for us by Udacity and build a responsive portfolio.

 #Live Site:
 http://goo.gl/9JoSab